Photo by NeONBRAND on Unsplash

 - Commodification and consumption.
 When everything has a price (becomes a commodity to be bought and sold on the market), when our prime social function is centred on buying ‘stuff’ we become disempowered and distracted by bright shiny things to challenge the roots of dis-ease.

-Marcuse’s analysis (based on the conditions of the post war United States) may result in an over emphasis on the stability of capitalism and its ability to close down critique, but One Dimensionality does accept the existence of countervailing forces.
+Marcuse’s analysis, based on the conditions of the post war United States, may result in an over emphasis on the stability of capitalism and its ability to close down critique, but One Dimensionality does accept the existence of countervailing forces.
 This is not a one dimensional theory as he explicitly addresses the two conflicting hypotheses above regarding capitalism’s ability for containment and explosion from within.
 Currently there are countervailing forces trying to address the current global pattern of disease which is based in inequitable distribution of income and resources, political instabilities, hegemonic arguments for ‘there is no alternative’ and the negative consequences of capitalist globalisation in its variant forms.
-If nurses are interested in the global and social determinants of health then this will require multidimensional thinking to challenge current assumptions about what has to be.

 British Sociological Association (2011) Sociology and the cuts.
 Response and debates http://sociologyandthecuts.wordpress.com/